milwad-dev/laravel-validate/README.md

 logic. <br>
 You can validate data more easily.
 The `Laravel Validate` has lots of rule classes for validation. <br>
 This package supports localization and can be used for most languages. <br>
-(If some language didn't support, you can <a href="https://github.com/milwad-dev/laravel-validate/pulls">PR</a> for new language)
+(If some language didn't support, you can create <a href="https://github.com/milwad-dev/laravel-validate/pulls">PR</a> for new language)

 [AI Documentation](https://deepwiki.com/milwad-dev/laravel-validate)